Drużbart: Background

 Drużbart is one of a family of games descended from Karnöffel, the oldest European card game with a continuous tradition of play to the present day.
 These games are characterised by "the wildly disturbed ranking order in the chosen suit and particularly by the special role of the chosen Seven."
 It is one of the Brusbart family of games whose progenitor was the German game of Brusbart.
 Other members of the family include Russian Bruzbart or Dulya, Livonian Brusbart, Swedish Bräus, Danish and Estonian Brus, and Greenlandic Voormsi.
 More distant cousins include Faroese Stýrivolt and Schleswig Knüffeln.

 The game was widespread in Poland during the 18th century, one account describing how ladies in an upper-class house played it as an after-dinner game along with Zwicken.
 In the 19th century it is recorded as being played "by the lower classes or children" and in 1840 as being "in vogue among the common people."
-However, there are only two imperfect descriptions of its mode of play, dating to 1831 and 1888.Stary Gracz (1888), pp. 31-33.
+However, there are only two imperfect descriptions of its mode of play, dating to 1831 and 1888.

-Druzbart was the favourite game of Count Henryk Rzewuski, the Polish journalist, novelist, and poet who was a past master of the Polish gawęda, a form of discursive fiction in which the narrator recounts incidents in a highly stylized personal language.Heraty (1981), p.
-501. Adam Mickiewicz, the Polish poet and scholar, was also a player and enjoyed Drużbart during his stay in St. Petersburg in 1828.
+Druzbart was the favourite game of Count Henryk Rzewuski, the Polish journalist, novelist, and poet who was a master of the Polish gawęda szlachecka, Adam Mickiewicz, the Polish poet and scholar, was also a player and enjoyed Drużbart during his stay in St. Petersburg in 1828.

-Druzbart appears to be extinct, although it was included in a 2012 reprint of the 1930 card game compendium by Gracz.Wytrawny Gracz (2012), pp. 31-33.
+Druzbart appears to be extinct, although it was included in a 2012 reprint of the 1930 card game compendium by Gracz.